criblio/cribl-control-plane-sdk-go/docs/sdks/summaries/README.md

 ### Available Operations

-* [Get](#get) - Retrieve a summary of the Distributed deployment
+* [Get](#get) - Get a summary of the Distributed deployment

 ## Get

-Get summary of Distributed deployment
+Get a summary of the Distributed deployment.
+The response includes counts of Worker Groups, Edge Fleets, Pipelines, Routes, Sources, Destinations, and Worker and Edge Nodes, as well as statistics for the Worker and Edge Nodes.

 ### Example Usage